 Mold thrives in warm and moist places.
 Mold is versatile.
 It can grow indoors (often in bathrooms, kitchens, and basements).
-Mold has microscopic spores which spread out to other areas without your knowledge.
+Mold has microscopic spores that spread out to other areas without your knowledge.

-If you keep having allergies, moisture problems, or a musty smell, it could be having mold!
+If you keep having allergies, moisture problems, or a musty smell, it could be mold!

 Exposure to mold and its toxins is harmful to your health.
 As a result, you may experience brain fog, respiratory problems, chronic sinus congestion, etc.